cepdnaclk/cepdnaclk.github.io/sites/kepler/README.md

 ###  Can I install some software here?

 Yes.
-You can user docker and run any sudo command inside your container.
+You can use docker and run any sudo command inside your container.

 ### Can I run a sudo command outside docker?